|Image credit: Flickr|

 Being careful leads to being too careful.
 The city is at a point in her development where the violence can stop, people can come together, and the city can continue to resurrect herself from the ashes.
 I felt it in the air.
 Instead of the Balcony Bar, a place where we can drink ourselves blind, we should erect Resurrection Bar.

 I think a few things must happen in New Orleans if change is going to occur.
 First, we must stop scapegoating violent crime on poor blacks in the city.
 What the city needs to do is to crack down on petty crime in every 'nabe, and actually adjudicate and stop acting the part of a nanny state and incarcerating just for the sake of incarcerating.
 Second, Jefferson Parish and Orleans ought to be connected via light rail, beginning at Louis Armstrong Aiport through Airline, to Tulane, terminating at Canal Street.
 Monies need to be earmarked to extend the new Loyola extension of the streetcar (to be opened Summer 2012) to Rampart street creating a French Quarter loop.
 Fourth, the Ninth Ward needs to be restored ASAP to its status as a viable, sustainable home to its now scattered diaspora.
 Not green space.
 Not empty space.
 New Orleanians were wrong to criticize Brad Pitt's restoration projects.
 Fifth, a food co-op needs to open in the Marigny.
 Both the Marigny and the Bywater are home to a plethora of artists and musicians.
-They city needs to connect this part of Orleans by making it an attractive place to live.
+The city needs to connect this part of Orleans by making it an attractive place to live.
 Sixth, a fortune five hundred company needs to be lured into the city.
 We lost a few in the preceding years.
 Houston and Atlanta cannot be the only lucrative cities in the region.
 Seventh, keep on building back our lost public libraries.
 I just read a library that had been destroyed by Katrina has finally reopened.
 In Madisonville, where my family lives, the library still has yet to be rebuilt.
 Eight, keep up with the Charter schools.
 I am not sure if Charter schools are the best option, but the city cannot be monopolized solely by Catholic and private schools.
 Nine, the city needs to open more specialized high schools like Nocca, and include a diverse student population.
 A public high school for Jazz and the Performing Arts, for example.
 Or a public high school for arts and sciences.
-Nine, now that Saints are on fire this season, let's bring back formerly defunct organizations: McKenzies, K&B, Ignatius Reilly.
+Nine, now that Saints are on fire this season, let's bring back formerly defunct organizations: McKenzies, K&B, and Ignatius Reilly.

-The reason why Ignatius Reilly sold hot dogs in the French Quarter is not because he was a loser, but because he needed a place to get the pulse of the city heartbeat.
-To know the city is to sit on the corner of Decatur, near Café du Monde and eat an Ignatius Reilly sanctioned hot dog -- feel the pulse of the city.
+The reason why Ignatius Reilly sold hot dogs in the French Quarter is not that he was a loser, but because he needed a place to get the pulse of the city heartbeat.
+To know the city is to sit on the corner of Decatur, near Café du Monde and eat an Ignatius Reilly sanctioned hot dog — feel the pulse of the city.
 Make the French Quarter into a money generator and rebuild, continue to rebuild, New Orleans.
-When I return for my next visit, hopefully my friends and I will reconvene at the Resurrection Bar.
+When I return for my next visit, hopefully, my friends and I will reconvene at the Resurrection Bar.
 This is my Christmas wish.